Reeti1605/Webportfolio/README.md

 # Webportfolio
-This is a webpage that introduces myself and my interests.
+This is a webpage that introduces myself and my interests and skills.
 ## Languages Used
 * HTML
 * CSS